Healthy hotels, rise in ancient therapies expected in 2013

 TRAVELING ABROAD

-Ellis predicted a surge of people travelling abroad to stay healthy.
+Ellis predicted a surge of people traveling abroad to stay healthy.
 The report cited India, which has seen a 22 percent annual growth in wellness tourism, as a prime example.

 More men have been going to spas for several years, and that is expected to continue in 2013.
 In addition to massages, more men are seeking a manicure and pedicure, facials, fillers and so-called "Brotox."

-The trend is fuelled by aging baby boomers wanting to hold on to their looks and younger men who are comfortable with the concept of male beauty.
+The trend is fueled by aging baby boomers wanting to hold on to their looks and younger men who are comfortable with the concept of male beauty.

 "It's not just more culturally acceptable for men to spend on looking good, it's becoming perceived as a necessity," the report said.